-Children's medications can be flavored and sugary, Hayes says.
-If they stick on the teeth, the risk of decay goes up.
-Children on medications for chronic conditions such as asthma and heart problems often have a higher decay rate, she says.
+Children's medications can be flavored and sugary.
+If they stick on the teeth, the chance of cavities goes up.
+Children on medications for chronic conditions such as asthma and heart problems often have a higher decay rate.

 Antibiotics and some asthma medications can cause an overgrowth of candida (yeast), which can lead to a fungal infection called oral thrush.
 Signs are creamy, curd-like patches on the tongue or inside the mouth.

-Talk to your dentist about how often to brush for a child on long-term medications, Hayes says.
+Talk to your dentist about how often to brush if your child is taking long-term medications.
 It could be as often as four times a day.

-If kids put up a fuss when it comes time to brush, floss, and rinse, don't let them off the hook.
-Let them know they don't have a choice.
+If your kid puts up a fuss when it comes time to brush, floss, and rinse, don't let him off the hook.
+Make it clear he doesn't have a choice.

-- Get buy-in.
-Involve kids in an age-appropriate way.
-Kids 5 or older can pick their own toothpaste from options you approve.
+Let your child choose toothpaste.
+Kids 5 or older can pick their own from options you approve.

 Motivate.
 A younger child may gladly brush for a sticker, for instance, or gold stars on a chart.
 Or make it a group activity.
 Kids might be more likely to join in if they see the grownups brushing.